npm/normalize-package-data/README.md

 * If `description` field does not exists, but `readme` field does, then (more or less) the first paragraph of text that's found in the readme is taken a value for `description`.
 * If `bugs` field is a string, the value of `bugs` field is changed into an object with `url` set to the original string value.
 * If `bugs` field does not exist, but `repository` field points to a repository hosted on github, the value of the `bugs` field gets set to an url in the form of https://github.com/[owner-name]/[repo-name]/issues .
+* If `bugs` field is an object, the resulting value only has email and url properties.
+If email and url properties are not strings, they are ignored.
+If no valid values for either email or url is found, bugs field will be removed.
+* If `homepage` field is not a string, it will be removed.

 ### Rules for name field